Boss Club Foundation aims to inspire confidence and ignite creativity in students through the pursuit of entrepreneurship.

 Entrepreneurship is a teaching vehicle to learn and practice financial literacy, people skills and confidence, adaptability and grit, and stewardship through giving back.

-In 2018, Charlie Gasmire and David Grubbs started Boss Club, a company focused on providing practical entrepreneurial education for students across the country.
+In 2018, Charlie Gasmire and David Grubbs started Boss Club, a for-profit company focused on providing practical entrepreneurial education for students across the country.
 Ranging from self-guided business kits to semester-long school curriculum, Boss Club provides a step-by-step model to starting a business and learning the basics of entrepreneurship.
 That company has been growing quickly as more and more people want to give their children and students an approachable and tangible way to experience the basics of entrepreneurship and the lessons it teaches.

 In an effort to make entrepreneurship accessible to all students and families regardless of means of circumstance, Boss Club Foundation was formed in 2019.